KTachibanaM/broccoli-server/DEVELOPMENT.md

 # Development

+## Publish a version of the library
+You need to create a new release on GitHub to trigger travis-ci

 ## Webapp bundling
 * The library, when published, is bundled with a fixed version of [broccoli-web](https://github.com/broccoli-platform/broccoli-web)
 * This is done by